 The cybersecurity incident that was confirmed and announced by the Kalamazoo Public School District (KPS) this April has recently been claimed by the Interlock ransomware group.
-The district that operates 25 public schools lost internet connectivity, leading to impaired email access.
+The district that operates over 20 public schools lost internet connectivity, impairing email access.

-The Interlock ransomware group operates under the Ransomware-as-a-Service (RaaS) model and encrypted files with the “.interlock” extension.
-The group gains initial access to a system by offering fake Google Chrome, or Microsoft Edge software updates, detailed a Cyble report.
+The Interlock ransomware group operates under the Ransomware-as-a-Service (RaaS) model and encrypts files with the “.interlock” extension.
+The group gains initial access to a system by offering fake Google Chrome or Microsoft Edge software updates, as detailed in a Cyble report.

 Back in April, the district noted that it suffered a network security incident; however, officials believed that it was not a targeted attack against KPS, according to a letter sent to employees and families.

-Classes and phone systems remained opened while conferences were cancelled.
-Security researcher Dominic Alvieri posted on X that the Kalamazoo suffered a targeted attack impacting about 12,000 students privacy.
+Classes and phone systems remained open while conferences were cancelled.
+Kalamazoo suffered a targeted attack impacting about 12,000 students' privacy.

-An alert posted on the school districts website stated that internet outage continued to impact the connectivity until May 1.
+An alert posted on the school district's website stated that the internet outage continued to impact the connectivity until May 1.

 In January, KPS informed about the PowerSchool data breach because the latter provided them with student information management software.
 The alert noted that threat actors gained access to its customer data, potentially including Kalamazoo Public Schools.